bones apart trombone quartet

 In April 2017 Jayne came up with the brilliant idea of ‘The Acrobat Challenge’, a Facebook fundraising initiative towards medical treatment for young British trombonist Stephen Sykes.
 The idea was a global success receiving BBC television and radio news coverage and raised well over the target of £90,000 in less than one month.

-She enjoys baking, going to the gym and spending time with her family.
+Away from music she enjoys baking, going to the gym and spending time with her family.